Cepher-Bible/Kjv-Style-Covenant-Just/HINGE-MATRIX/MOUTH-TEETH-MATRIX.md

 Therefore: **Functional teeth = capacity to meditate/ruminate = capacity to extract full nourishment from God's word**.

-Am I landing this or still missing the vector?**Let me map the progressive degradation:**

 ---

 ## **ROTTED TEETH (progressive decay)**